Ateme

 Ateme S.A. is a multinational company that specializes in video compression, CDN/streaming, cloud recording and advertising.
 It develops software for video compression based on the main standards: MPEG2, H.264/AVC, H.265/HEVC, AV1 and H.266/VVC (Versatile Video Coding).
 Ateme solutions also feature packaging capabilities with MPEG2-TS, HLS and DASH output.
-These solutions are used by content providers, broadcasters, multichannel video programming distributors, and streaming providers for delivery over cable, satellite, IPTV, terrestrial, and OTT networks.
+These solutions are used by content providers, broadcasters, multichannel video programming distributors, and streaming providers for delivery.

 The company has its headquarters in Vélizy near Paris, France, with offices that spread over Europe, North America, South America, Asia and Australia.
-The company also has a worldwide resellers network and operates globally with clients in more than 60 countries.

-The company is a member of broadcasting associations such as DVB, SMPTE, NAB, SVG, VIDTRANS, iabm, ABU, WTA, SSPI.
-Ateme maintains a global presence through content providers, service providers, broadcasters and video platforms.
-Ateme exhibits at global trade shows such as the IBC and NAB Show.